ksashi95/consumer_insights_market_research_powerbi/README.md

 ## 📌 Disclaimer

 This repository is intended for educational and portfolio purposes.
-The published version uses anonymized and/or synthetic data while preserving the original analytical methodology and report structure.
+The published version uses anonymized data while preserving the original analytical methodology and report structure.